 Has overall responsibility for ensuring that this policy is implemented.
-He will also liaise with the Governing Body, Parents and Carers, Nottinghamshire County Council and outside agencies as and when required.
+They will also liaise with the Governing Body, Parents and Carers, Nottinghamshire County Council and outside agencies as and when required.
 The Head Teacher will also ensure that:

-Further policy development and review will involve pupils, staff, Governors, Parents and Carers and relevant local agencies.

-- This policy is implemented and its effectiveness in practice is monitored and assessed; - Evaluation takes place and that this informs policy review. - Bullying incidents are managed effectively. - Bullying incidents are reported and recorded in the correct way. - Training and support for both staff and Parents or Carers is assessed and co-ordinated where appropriate. - Strategies for preventing bullying behaviour are effectively co-ordinated.
+- Further policy development and review will involve pupils, staff, Governors, Parents and Carers and relevant local agencies. - This policy is implemented and its effectiveness in practice is monitored and assessed; - Evaluation takes place and that this informs policy review. - Bullying incidents are managed effectively. - Bullying incidents are reported and recorded in the correct way. - Training and support for both staff and Parents or Carers is assessed and co-ordinated where appropriate. - Strategies for preventing bullying behaviour are effectively co-ordinated.

 All governors have a responsibility with regard to Anti-bullying.
+The safeguarding Governor is Mrs C Herdman and the school lead is Mrs S Turton.